JennAnd/Friends-knowledge/README.md

 # "Friends" Knowledge

 Welcome to "Friends" Knowledge!
-This project is a web-based trivia game where you can test your knowledge of different charactyers in the TV show "Friends".
+This project is a web-based trivia game where you can test your knowledge of different characters in the TV show "Friends".
+This project retrieves character information from Fandom using an API.
 Please note that this game is optimized for desktop use and is not recommended for mobile devices.

 ## Getting Started